ricardoquesada/unijoysticle/DOCUMENTATION.md

 * For MFi controllers, try here: [AfterPad](https://afterpad.com/mficontrollers/">https://afterpad.com/mficontrollers/).
 The [Nimbus SteelSeries](https://afterpad.com/steelseries-nimbus-the-afterpad-review/) is good.
 DO NOT get the Status SteelSeries.
 * For iCade controlles, try here: [iCade Controllers](http://retrorgb.com/icadecontrollers.html).
 The ["original" iCade](http://retrorgb.com/icade.html) is good.

+### Commando mode + Game Controllers

+In this mode you control both joysticks at the same time.
+A game controller is needed for this.
+Can't be played with the "virtual" dpad.
+It is called "Commando" mode, since it allows you to play the Commando game by using:

+* The dpad to control the movements of the Hero
+* Button A to fire
+* and Button B to throw grenades.
+Spacebar is not needed anymore!

+You can do much more than that, since you control both joysticks.
+So you can play multiplayer games controlling both players at the same time.
+Not for the mere mortals.

 ### Gyruss mode

 <img src="https://lh3.googleusercontent.com/E17hGhA4Ab6wNy1_OnpuzIwfzb3y3nsBFTVZv70gY1UJGSlOiXEGEOxda_YRd43CVQuFlhRbvvbWwIM=w5760-h3600-no" width="344" height="194" />